HydroBlockchain/hcdp/README.md

   * **Author:** [@kdmukai](https://github.com/kdmukai)
   * **Deliverable:** [Solidity Smart Contract](https://github.com/kdmukai/hydro-gift-card)

-* **[Hydro Invoicing](https://github.com/clemlak/SnowflakeInvoicing):** Snowflake Invoicing allows a business to invoice another business or consumer for a specific amount, on a specified date, and in a certain amount of Hydro.
+* **[Hydro Invoicing](https://github.com/clemlak/SnowflakeInvoicing):** An Ethereum smart contract on top of Hydro Snowflake that allows a business to invoice another business or consumer for a specific amount, on a specified date, and in a certain amount of Hydro.
 This Ethereum smart contract is built on top of Hydro Snowflake.
   * **Task Reference:** [Issue #254](https://github.com/hydrogen-dev/hcdp/issues/254)
   * **Developer Bounty:** 3,000,000 Hydro
   * **Author:** [@clemlak](https://github.com/clemlak)